sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

            :alt: web-app
            :width: 80%

 - Set its property name as `mapFields`.
 Add sql query in CUSTOM PROPERTIES where KEY will be `query` and VALUE as sql query ex: `select * from $database.$table limit 10;`.
+If limit is not added in select query by default it will fetch 50 rows data.

    .. figure:: ../../_assets/web-app/map-table-columns/mapFields-btn2.PNG
         :alt: web-app